MicrosoftDocs/dynamics-365-customer-engagement/gamification/run-a-game-in-dynamics-365-gamification.md

 6. Repeat the steps above for all KPIs you have planned for the game.

-7. Optionally, you can use Excel Point Scoring for certain KPIs. [!INCLUDE[proc_more_information](includes/proc-more-information-md.md)][Update scores using Excel Point Scoring](http://msdn.microsoft.com/en-us/1c58f29f-95df-4b2d-b0c4-56cea45bf196)
+7. Optionally, you can use Excel Point Scoring for certain KPIs. [!INCLUDE[proc_more_information](includes/proc-more-information-md.md)][Update scores using Excel point scoring](update-scores-using-excel-point-scoring.md)

 8. In the game setup header, click **2** to proceed to the next step.